johanberntsson/ozmoo/documentation/manual/manual.md

 Virtual Memory
 ==============

-This chapter is based on a document written by Steve Flintham, with additions and corrections by Fredrik Ramsberg and Johan Berntsson.
+This chapter is based on a document written by Steve Flintham.

 ![Virtual memory overview](vm-data-structures.png)